Roseburg, Oregon

-Roseburg is a city in the U.S. state of Oregon.
-It is in the Umpqua River Valley in southern Oregon and is the county seat and most populous city of Douglas County.
+Roseburg is the most populous city in and the county seat of Douglas County, Oregon.
+It is located in the Umpqua River Valley in southern Oregon.
 Founded in 1851, the population was 23,683 at the 2020 census, making it the principal city of the Roseburg, Oregon Micropolitan Statistical Area.
 The community developed along both sides of the South Umpqua River and is traversed by Interstate 5.
-Traditionally a lumber industry town, Roseburg was the original home of Roseburg Forest Products, which is now based in nearby Springfield.
+Traditionally a lumber industry town, Roseburg is the home of Roseburg Forest Products, which now spans across 5 different states and 2 countries.

 Natural resources

 Waterfalls near Roseburg include Susan Creek Falls and Fall Creek Falls.
 Roseburg's primary industries include timber and tourism, and the region is home to many vineyards and more than 30 wineries.

 The Oregon Department of Fish & Wildlife lists more than 50 areas for fishing for salmon, steelhead, bass, bluegill and trout in the Roseburg area.

 History

 Modern-day Roseburg is located on the lands of numerous Indian tribes, including the Cow Creek Band of the Umpqua Tribe, whose Cow Creek Umpqua Indian Foundation is located in Roseburg.
 Roseburg was the site of the 1855 Battle of Hungry Hill, part of the Rogue River Wars of 1855–56, fought between several southern Oregon Indian groups and the US Army.

 The city was named for settler Aaron Rose, who established a homestead within the current city limits on September 23, 1851.
 Rose was born in 1813 in Ulster County, New York.
 In 1851, he came to Oregon from Coldwater, Michigan, where he had lived since 1837.

 Rose constructed the first building in what would become Roseburg, a rough structure made of poles and clapboards with a front room about 16 or 18 feet square; it was used as a grocery store, backed by a dining room and kitchen.
 Originally, guests could use the floor of the front room to spread their beds or were able to sleep out of doors under nearby oak trees.
 His first structure served as a roadside inn and tavern for many years.
 Rose built a proper hotel in 1853.
 He died in 1899.

 Roseburg was first known as Deer Creek because it was at the confluence of Deer Creek and the South Umpqua River.
 In 1854, voters chose Roseburg as the county seat over rival town Winchester.
 Rose donated 3 acre of land and $1,000 for the building of the county courthouse, and the important buildings of Winchester were moved to Roseburg before 1860.

 Deer Creek post office was established in 1852, and the name changed to "Roseburgh" in 1857.
 The spelling was changed to "Roseburg" in 1894.
 Roseburg was incorporated by the Oregon Legislative Assembly on October 3, 1872.